matveikinner/koodihaaste22/README.md

 #### FAQ

 Q: How to vote?

 A: Simply click on white item area where there are no icons overlapping.
 Yes, the design UI / UX in unclear on this one.
 Could have made tooltips on item hover but...

+Q: How to remove vote?

+A: As above simply click on an item which is your current selection to remove the selection

 ### Design

+Design is made by me and therefore is initial and not perfect UI / UX wise

 ![Dashboard](app/docs/design/dashboard.jpg)